ramSeraph/release_tools/README.md

 - **Generate file lists:** Create a CSV file containing a list of all files in a GitHub release.
 - **Upload files to a release:** Upload files from a local directory to a GitHub release, with an option to overwrite existing files.
+- **Delete files from a release:** Delete specified files from a release and its supplementary releases.

 ## Installation